Code-Institute-Submissions/African-Explorers/README.md

 The goal of this project is to provide a clear & concise online presence to the fictional business African Explorers.
-African Explorers are a tour operator who specialise in guided safari tours in search of the famous big 5 (Lion, Elephant, Rhino, Leopard, Buffalo) in the authentic wilderness of the ..... national park in Southern Africa.
+African Explorers are a tour operator who specialise in guided safari tours in search of the famous big 5 (Lion, Elephant, Rhino, Leopard, Buffalo) in the authentic wilderness of the Okavango Delta in Southern Africa.

 With the busy modern lives of customers and a high amount of business competition in this area the site needs to be simple to navigate with the information on the company & tours provided with as little mouse clicks and scrolling as possible.